 CODE OF CIVIL PROCEDURE IN THE BRITISH VIRGIN ISLANDS

 This article will provide guidance on the British Virgin Islands.
-The British Virgin Islands (BVI) are a self-governing British Overseas Territory with a legal system based on English common law and equitable principles, as well as local legislation and certain statutes and instruments passed by the UK Parliament that have been historically or more recently extended to the territory by Order in Council.
+The British Virgin Islands (BVI) are a self-governing British Overseas Territory with a legal system based on English common law and equitable principles, as well as local legislation and specific statutes and instruments passed by the UK Parliament that have been historically or more recently extended to the territory by Order in Council.
+Click here for How the Hague Convention Simplifies International Process Service.

 BACKGROUND

 The ability to create laws in the British Virgin Islands rests with the House of Assembly (formerly the Legislative Council) since adopting a new constitution in 2007.
 There is only one chamber of government in place, and each of the fifteen seats in the House of Assembly has equal weight.
 Thirteen of the senators are chosen by the people alone.
 The Attorney General and the Speaker are the two remaining non-voting members.
-It is also the Governor's responsibility to sign into law any new laws (as the representative of the UK monarch).
+It is also the governor's responsibility to sign any new laws (as the representative of the UK monarch).
+Click here for information on How To Identify A Good Process Service Agency

 THE JUDICIAL SYSTEM OF THE BRITISH VIRGIN ISLANDS